 Why is a health and welfare Lasting Power of Attorney so important?

-The Mental Capacity Act 2005 aims to empower people to make their own decisions, if needed with support.
+The Mental Capacity Mental capacity means being able to make a decision when it needs to be made.
+Act 2005 aims to empower people to make their own decisions, if needed with support.

 It means that regardless of a person’s diagnosis, they should not be prevented from making their own decisions, if they are able.
 A person’s capacity to make a decision will vary depending on the decision which they want to make.
 The more complex a decision, the more information a person needs to understand, retain, use and weigh to arrive at, and communicate their decision.
-For example, a person may have capacity to consent to a vaccination, but not have capacity to consent to a complicated and high risk operation.
+For example, a person may have capacity to consent Consent is when you say yes to something, like an operation, or Mencap using your photo for a story.
+You may have to sign something to say yes.
+If you can't make your own decisions, someone else can say yes or no for you.
+They must think about what is right for you. to a vaccination, but not have capacity to consent to a complicated and high risk operation.

 A Lasting Power of Attorney (LPA) is one form of supported decision making, where an adult can give a person they trust the power to make a decision on their behalf, if there is a time they lack capacity to make the decision.